strblr/pegase/README.md

 ### Motivation

 The first and main goal of this library is to get you quickly and painlessly into parsing.
 Let's take a look at an example: parsing math expressions.
-With very few lines of code, some directives and semantic actions, you already have a parser that also acts as a _calculator_:
+With very few lines of code, some directives and semantic actions, you already have a parser _and a calculator_:

 ```js
 import peg from "pegase";